 I’ve used and examined dozens of planners over the years.
 Honestly, none met my expectations or my standards.
 That’s why I decided to create The Full Focus Planner™.
 I was committed to designing a solution I wanted to use myself.

 I’m convinced you’ll want to use it too.
 It’s the best system I know for integrating goal achievement and personal productivity.
-And to ensure you can immediately put it to work for yourself, I created eight short coaching videos to walk you through each of the features and show you how I use it.
+And to ensure you can immediately put it to work for yourself, I created twelve short coaching videos to walk you through each of the features and show you how I use it.